cabol/nebulex/guides/cache-usage-patterns.md

  * Less directly visible code-path

 But how to get all this out-of-box?
-This is where the [Decorators][Decorators] comes in.
-It provides a set of macros to abstract most of the logic behind **Read-through** and **Write-through** patterns and make the implementation extremely easy.
-But let's go over these patterns more in detail and how to implement them using [Nebulex Decorators][Decorators].
+This is where declarative annotation-based caching comes in.
+Nebulex provides a set of annotation to abstract most of the logic behind **Read-through** and **Write-through** patterns and make the implementation extremely easy.
+But let's go over these patterns more in detail and how to implement them by using [Nebulex annotations][nbx_caching].

 ## Read-through